 I am professor of Statistics and Mathematics (full professor since 2010) at the Université Libre de Bruxelles, where I am affiliated at ECARES and at the Department of Mathematics.
 I am also an Associate Member of the Toulouse School of Economics.
 I have been visiting professor at the Université Pierre-et-Marie Curie (2009-2014), in KULeuven (2015), and in Toulouse School of Economics (2015-2016, 2019-).
 My main research fields are asymptotic statistics, nonparametric inference, and high-dimensional statistics.
-At the end of 2021, I left the editorial boards of the Annals of Statistics of the Journal of the American Statistical Association to focus on my new role as the Editor-in-Chief of Bernoulli (2022-2024).
+At the end of 2021, I left the editorial boards of the Annals of Statistics and of the Journal of the American Statistical Association to focus on my new role as the Editor-in-Chief of Bernoulli (2022-2024).
 I am a Fellow of the Institute of Mathematical Statistics, a Fellow of the American Statistical Association, and an elected member of the International Statistical Institute.
 I obtained several awards, the most prestigious of them being the Gottfried E. Noether Young Scholar Award (from the American Statistical Association).

 Le Cam’s theory of asymptotic experiments plays a key role in many of my papers.
 Contiguity, local asymptotic normality, convergence of sequences of experiments and their impact, on the construction of optimal statistical procedures are my main interests there.